Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ---
 layout: post
-title: "Aurora Borealis Forecast Tool"
+title: "Aurora Borealis Forecast"
 date: 2025-07-18
 ---
 ## Introduction

-An aurora is a natural vibrant light which glows in the sky.
+The [aurora](https://en.wikipedia.org/wiki/Aurora) is a natural vibrant light which glows in the sky.
 It is caused by electrically charged particles from the sun colliding with the gas molecules in Earth's atmosphere.

-I wanted to create an aurora forecast tool using Python which would provide data on the likelihood of viewing an aurora at my location.
+I had the opportunity to visit the Canadian Rockies, a region famous for aurora sightings, so I decided to create an aurora forecast tool to notify me when it might be possible to see one.

+The National Oceanic and Atmospheric Administration (NOAA) is a U.S. scientific agency which monitors weather and climate.
+The NOAA provides 30 minute aurora forecast data on locations around the world.

-In order to collect data on the percentage of an aurora at a specified location, I used the NOAA's (National Oceanic and Atmospheric Administration) 30 minute aurora Forecast.
-This is powererd by the OVATION (Oval, Variation, Assessment, Tracking, Intensity, and Online Nowcasting) Prime model, which uses real-time data from satellites to estimate how much charged particle activity is hitting the Earth's atmosphere.
-The OVATION Prime model uses this data to calculate the probability as a percentage of observing an aurora at different locations around the world.
+They use real-time data from satellites to estimate how much charged particle activity is hitting the Earth's atmosphere.
+This allows them to calculate the probability of observing an aurora at different locations around the world.

 When predicting the likelihood of an aurora, cloud cover is one important factor to consider.
 Despite a high percentage of observing an aurora at a location, there may be too much cloud cover at that time, obscuring the view.

-Light intensity is another important factor.
+Daylight is another important factor.
 If the sun has not set, the aurora may become difficult to view or may not be visible at all.
-This is why I have collected data on the time of dusk (the end of twilight), to ensure that it is dark enough to view an aurora.
+This is why it is important to consider the time of dusk (the time when it is dark enough to view stars).

-Having considered these factors, I created a Python script which fetches aurora data of a specific location.
-It collects cloud cover data, the time of dusk, and the percentage of observing an aurora at the location.
-I then containerised my script using Docker and scheduled it to run on my Raspberry Pi every day at a certain time using `cron`.
-Once it has collected all the data, it sends me an email containing all the necessary information.
+Having considered these factors, I created a Python script which collects cloud cover data, the time of dusk, and the percentage of observing an aurora (from the NOAA).
+It then sends me an email containing this data.
+I also containerised my script using Docker and scheduled it to run on my Raspberry Pi every day.

-Note that I used SMTP2GO for sending emails, as this website allows emails to be sent free of charge and it also has a Python API allowing me to send emails easily using Python.

 ### Project Goals